ranjithganeshkumar/Socialx/README.md

 SocialX

-A simple social media platform built with React (frontend) and Spring Boot + PostgreSQL (backend).
+SocialX is a simple social media platform built with React (frontend) and Spring Boot + PostgreSQL (backend).
-Currently supports user authentication (login & signup) and comes with Docker support for easy deployment.
+It currently supports user authentication (login & signup) and is Dockerized for easy deployment.
+This version is deployed on an AWS EC2 instance.

 🚀 Tech Stack